Viasat vs. Hughesnet: Comparing The Two Legacy Satellite Connections

 Both Viasat and Hughesnet advertise that they offer unlimited data--but only one has true high-speed unlimited data.

-This throttled data is called standard data, whereas the faster data you'll experience within your data cap is high-speed data.
+This throttled data is standard data, while the faster data you’ll experience under your data cap is high-speed data.
 Fixed wireless providers and cellphone providers also tend to use this model and these terms.
-That all said, Viasat's lack of a hard data cap is the lead here.
-However on the off chance you do exceed 850GB and your data is slowed down, you’re unable to buy additional data.
+That said, Viasat’s lack of a hard data cap is the key differentiator here.
+However, on the off chance that you exceed 850GB and your data is slowed down, you’re unable to buy additional data.

 Viasat vs. Hughesnet equipment and installation